 The examples above focused on cell communication within our bodies.
 But cell communication isn’t limited to multicellular organisms, or even to eukaryotes.
-It also occurs in prokaryotic organisms like bacteria.
+It also occurs in prokaryotes like bacteria.

 An example of bacterial cell communication involves the creation of biofilms.

 A biofilm is just what it sounds like: a living film (the word “film,” in this context, means thin layer).
 A biofilm is composed of a variety of microorganisms, primarily bacteria and fungi, that secrete an extracellular slime composed of polysaccharides, proteins, lipids, and DNA.
-Within this biofilm, the various organisms support one another, and the biofilm creates optimal conditions for further growth of the organisms living within it.
+Within the biofilm, these organisms support one another, and the biofilm creates optimal conditions for their growth.

-While this is good for the living communities that live within biofilms, these biofilms can also support pathogenic (disease-causing) bacteria.
+While this is good for the living community within the biofilm, it can be bad for us.
+These biofilms can support pathogenic (disease-causing) bacteria.

-Plaque, or example, is the biofilm that forms on teeth.
+Plaque, for example, is the biofilm that forms on teeth.
 Bacteria in the plaque secrete acids that dissolve tooth enamel.
-As the enamel breaks down, the bacteria can infects the pulp (the tooth’s living tissue).
-They can also cause gum disease, and can break down the bone that holds the teeth in place.
+As the enamel breaks down, the bacteria can infect the pulp (the tooth’s living tissue).
+They can also cause gum disease and break down the bone that holds the teeth in place.

 How do these biofilms form?

 The bacteria in these biofilms also live in a free-floating independent form (at “A”).
 When they land on a surface (at “1”), they start to secrete the molecules that make up the molecular matrix of the biofilm.
 In “2,” “3,” and “4” you can see the biofilm growing into a three-dimensional structure, forming a colony.
-At a certain point, some of the bacteria within the colony detach (“5”) and revert back to the free-floating form, where they can potentially form new colonies.
+At a certain point, some of the bacteria within the colony detach (“5”) and revert to the free-floating form, enabling them to form new colonies on other surfaces.

 Here’s how this works.
 The bacterial cells (“1,” at left) produce signaling molecules (indicated by the red spheres at “2”).
-The signaling molecule can also be called a ligand: a molecule that binds with a receptor (at “3”).
-When the bacterial cells are at a low density (left panel), the signaling molecules rarely bind with receptors, and, as a result, there’s no cellular response.
+Signaling molecules are also called ligands: molecules that bind with a receptor (at “3”).
+When the bacterial cells are at a low density (left panel), the signaling molecules rarely bind with receptors, resulting in no cellular response.

-Quorum sensing also comes into play at the end of the process (step 5 in figure 2, above).
-Bacteria can produce flagella (at “2” in figure 4, to your right), little propellers embedded in their outer walls and membranes that give them mobility.
-Or they can produce pili, tiny rods that let them attach to a substrate (at “1”).
+Quorum sensing also comes into play at the end of the process (step 5 in Figure 2, above).
+Bacteria can produce flagella (“2” in Figure 4 to your right).
+Flagella are little propellers embedded in the bacterium’s outer wall and membrane that give it mobility.
+In addition, the bacteria can produce pili, tiny rods that let them attach to a surface (at “1”).
 Bacteria use quorum sensing to determine when to switch from making flagella (which they use during their free-floating, mobile form), to making pili (which they use when they’re attaching to a surface, or locking themselves in place within a biofilm).